 A simple way of getting this information together is to use a

-You can also download our template waste data form.
+waste data form.
+You can download our template waste data

 This should include the waste hierarchy, on-site and off-site